 The next step comes with a selfie ‒ make sure your frontal camera is clean and the image is not blurred.
 You need to take a selfie with the document you submitted and with the sheet of paper with “P2PB2B.com” and the current date written on it.

 That’s pretty much it ‒ the next steps are on us.
 We will search for a confirmation of the authenticity of the documents and other information you provided us with.
 KYC crypto protection basically runs on multiple automated algorithms.

 We also state in our KYC policy that we have the right to investigate some users who were flagged as suspicious.
 Don’t worry ‒ the system determines these people pretty accurately, so if you have nothing to hide, then you have nothing to worry about.

 You also need to know that we run checks through sanction lists and watch lists to make sure that people from these lists won’t be able to violate restrictions laid on them through our services.

 Can you buy crypto without KYC verification?

-This is an interesting thing to talk about as you probably have seen some crypto exchanges working without KYC checks.
-Technically, you can buy crypto without KYC or any verification ‒ that can be understood if you wish to operate with small amounts of crypto coins.
+This is an interesting thing to talk about, as you probably have seen some crypto exchanges, including P2B, that are working without KYC checks.
+Here you can buy crypto without KYC or any verification ‒ that can be understood if you wish to operate with small amounts of crypto coins.
 No KYC crypto exchanges are a thing that is hard to ignore.